 Do you plan to ship locally or internationally?

-Are their particular types of trucks or particular types of goods that you want to work with?
+Are they particular types of trucks or goods that you want to work with?

 What will set your company apart from the rest?

 After your plan is clear, you'll need to legally establish your business and obtain resources that confirm your company's identity, such as tax ID numbers, business bank accounts, and insurance plans.

 The process and requirements can vary from country to country, but generally, in Europe, you'll need the following to get started:

 Step 3: Secure trucks and necessary equipment